Frequently Asked Questions

 Are scholarships available?
 How do I apply?

 Two full scholarships to the Master Class are available, one for a proven environmental leader and the other for a resident of West Marin.
 Prospective recipients are invited to apply to our scholarship programs on their own or may be nominated by an organization, environmental leader, or public agency.
 Recipients are selected by Environmental Forum of Marin and other sponsoring organizations.

 What are the graduation requirements for the educational programs?

-To qualify for graduation, a student must attend a minimum of 7 out of 9 classes, present a brief advocacy speech, and complete a Stewardship Project.
+To qualify for graduation, a student must present a brief advocacy speech, complete a Stewardship Project, and not miss more than two classes.
 Missed classes may be made up in the following year’s program, allowing the student to graduate with the latter class.

 All students who graduate from the Master Class receive a one-year free membership in Environmental Forum.

 What are the benefits of membership in Environmental Forum?